Course: INFO 270 / BIOL 270. University of Washington

 We will be astonished if these skills do not turn out to be among the most useful and most broadly applicable of those that you acquire during the course of your college education.

-Each of the lectures will explore one specific facet of bullshit.
+Each of the week-long modules will explore one specific facet of bullshit.
 For each week, a set of required readings are assigned.
-For some weeks, supplementary readings are also provided for those who wish to delve deeper.
+Supplementary readings are also provided for those who wish to delve deeper.

 Week 1.
 Introduction to bullshit.
 What is bullshit?
 Concepts and categories of bullshit.
 The art, science, and moral imperative of calling bullshit.
 Brandolini’s Bullshit Asymmetry Principle.